shuaitseng/java-onfleet/README.md

 To use the API wrapper, you need to obtain API credentials from [OnFleet's Dashboard](https://onfleet.com/dashboard#/manage).
 Once you have your credentials, you can set them as environment variables or directly in your Java code.

+### Throttling
+Rate limiting is enforced by the API with a threshold of 20 requests per second across all your organization's API keys.
+Learn more about it here.

+We have also implemented a limiter on this library to avoid you from unintentionally exceeding your rate limitations and eventually be banned for.

 ## Getting Started
 Create an instance of the `OnFleet` class and initialize it with your OnFleet API key: